Smart Lockbox

 Week 6-7

-Updated the hardware plan and replaced several components: breadboard with protoboard, 4x4 keypad with 3x4 keypad, reed switch with mechanical endstop, and active buzzer with passive buzzer.
+Updated the hardware plan and replaced several components: breadboard with protoboard, 4x4 keypad with 3x4 keypad, and active buzzer with passive buzzer.
 Ordered all required parts and checked compatibility.

 Week 8

-Defined the interface-board approach to avoid soldering on the rental STM32 board (female header bridge to the main protoboard).
-Added ESP32 networking scope for event logging and possible admin PIN reset flow.
+Defined the interface-board approach to avoid soldering on the rental STM32 board (female header bridge through a dedicated 7x9 protoboard).
+Added ESP32 networking scope for event logging and a local admin control flow.

 Hardware